learn-co-curriculum/java-pass-by-value/README.md

    Press step-over to execute the three assignment statements in the method.
    The `testPrimitives` parameter variables change value, but not the variables in the `main` method:
    ![primitives step over](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/primitives_step1.png)
-4. Step again to complete the `testPrimitives` method and return to the `main` method.
+4. Step-over again to complete the `testPrimitives` method and return to the `main` method.
    We can confirm that pass by value means the values stored in the `main` method variables remain the same.
    ![primitives step out](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/primitives_step2.png)